looped83/dividend-core/README.md

 It does not constitute financial advice, investment guidance, or tax consultation.

 Always conduct your own research before making investment decisions.

 ---

-## Contributing

-Contributions, ideas, and feature requests are welcome.

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Open a pull request

----